 For sustaining instruments )cymbals, gongs tam tams) the duration of notes need to be accurately indicated from the start to the point of finish when the sound is dampened and stopped.
 Drums have very little resonance, and there is virtually no difference between a staccato semiquaver and an unmarked crotchet.
 Percussion players take the tremolo to indicate measured notes.
 The trill on untuned percussion is a multi stroke unmeasured roll.

 I listed to example two, and it is odd trying to listen and follow with the notes.
 It is very strange getting used to listening to the drum going through the notes.

 Indication of speed and dynamic are essential, even in the rough sketches for a piece.
 Without known how quickly or slowly or how loudly or softly the composer intends the performance to be, the player cannot easily judge the notation or what it all adds up to.
 The composer makes decisions, for example about whether to use a group of crotchets at a fast temp,or semiquavers at a slower speed.

 I am already familiar with Tempo but I have read the chapter in The AB guide just to refresh my knowledge.
 I have also started to do some reading from the essential reading list.
-I thought it would be a goo idea to read about percussion as this is not a field I am familiar with.
-I have summarised my thoughts on this book Holland J (2005) Practical Percussion – a guide to the instruments and their sources.
+I thought it would be a good idea to read about percussion as this is not a field I am familiar with.
+I have summarised my thoughts on this book

 Dynamics should be carefully thought about, remembering that a triangle ff is much softer than the cymbal or tam-tam with the same marking.
 Crescendos and decrescendos should have clearly marked starts and finishes, players will adapt their technique to these differing requirements.